 Autumn in Somerset: 10 of the best walks

 As the colder months draw in, and golden and red hues fill the trees, there's nothing quite like gathering the family for a stroll through the countryside.
-Embrace the fresh air, wrap up warm and soak in the beauty of Somerset on these 10 autumn walks
+Embrace the fresh air, wrap up warm and soak in the beauty of Somerset on these autumn walks

-Just outside the small town of North Petherton lies King Cliff Woods, a mixed woodland with plenty of trails to explore the scenery.
-Lose yourself in the tranquillity of the woods as the crisp orange leaves lie at your feet and the autumnal hues of the trees cover the sky above you.
+Just outside the small town of North Petherton lies King Cliff Woods, a mixed woodland with plenty of trails to explore the autumnal scenery.
+Lose yourself in the tranquillity of the woods as the crisp orange leaves lie at your feet and the golden hues of the trees cover the sky above you.

 Exmoor National Park boasts plenty of walks across varying landscapes ideal for walkers of all levels.
 Whether you're after a peaceful stroll or a vigorous hike, the park boasts unique scenery rich in wildlife for all visitors to discover.
 Meander through Exmoor's woodland as the leaves change colour, and if you get the chance cross the Tarr steps with the tranquil flow of the river beside you.

 Wrap up warm and head to Leigh Woods this autumn to embrace the red and golden hues embedded in the diverse woodland.
 Above the scenic Avon Gorge, the wonderfully tranquil route offers walkers superb views across Bristol and Brunel's suspension bridge.
-Try and spot the rare and veteran trees that dot the wood.
+Try and spot the rare and veteran trees that lie in the wood.